jaluk8/PyperWallet/README.md

 # PyperWallet

+## Description
 PyperWallet is an advanced and extendable paper wallet generator written in Python for various types of cryptocurrencies.
+It is currently in early development.

+## Dependencies (python 3)
+* cryptography 2.x.x